slutske22/leaflet-arrowheads/README.md

 ## Limitations

-Arrowheads look like they're in slightly the wrong orientation in areas of high curvature.
-This is because of the way leaflet-arrowheads chooses the points that it uses to calculate bearings.
+Arrowheads sometimes look like they're in slightly the wrong orientation in areas of high curvature.
+This is because of the way leaflet-arrowheads chooses and interpolates the points that it uses to calculate bearings.
 This may be able to be improved.
 Feel free to contribute / open a PR.